-Configuring goals (conversions) in GA3 was a bit more confusing for some users where they had to define event category, action, etc. Now it’s just one click (there are some exceptions, but it’s mostly one click).
+Configuring goals (conversions) in GA3 was a bit more confusing for some users, where they had to define event category, action, etc. Now it’s just one click (there are some exceptions, but it’s mostly one click).
 You can learn more about GA4 conversions here.

 Another powerful improvement is related to audience triggers.
 You can configure Google Analytics 4 dispatch events when particular conditions (or sequences) are met.
-Those events can be also configured to be conversions.
+Those events can also be configured to be conversions.

 For example: if a visitor stays for 60 seconds on a page and scrolls below 50% of the page height, that can be configured as a conversion.

 #17.
 User ID does not require a separate view